Breanne died in her mother’s arms on December 23, 2003, from influenza A.

 During the evening of December 20, 2003, 15-month-old Breanne Palmer developed a slight fever and began to show symptoms similar to her brother who had recently been diagnosed with influenza.
-The next morning, Breanne’s fever rose to 101.5° F. Her parents took her to the pediatrician where the influenza diagnosis was made.
-Breanne was given antibiotics and sent home.
+The next morning, Breanne’s fever rose to 101.5° F. Her parents took her to the pediatrician where they diagnosed her with influenza diagnosis.
+Breanne was given medication and sent home.

 After visiting the doctor, Breanne took a long nap and her temperature began to slowly come down.
 Her parents continued to monitor her condition and give Breanne medication for her fever.
 When Breanne went to bed that night her temperature was almost normal.
 However, as the night wore on, Breanne’s temperature climbed again very rapidly reaching 105.5° F. Her parents put Breanne in a bath to help bring down her fever, but she began to have difficulty breathing so they called 911.